Foreign income tax offsets (FITOs)

 The following temporary cash flow assistance is available for eligible businesses and not-for-profits (NFPs) to help them stay in business and keep their employees in jobs during the COVID-19 crisis:

 - JobKeeper wage subsidy to help businesses keep staff employed.
-The subsidy of AUD 1,500 per fortnight, per eligible employee, is available to businesses (both employers and eligible self-employed arrangements) that have suffered a substantial decline in turnover of 30% or more (or 50% or more for a business with an aggregated turnover of less than AUD 1 billion) and runs from 30 March 2020 through to 27 September 2020.
+The initial subsidy, which applied from 30 March 2020 through to 27 September 2020, was AUD 1,500 per fortnight, per eligible employee, and available to eligible businesses (both employers and eligible self-employed arrangements) that forecast a substantial decline in turnover of 30% or more (or 50% or more for a business with an aggregated turnover of more than AUD 1 billion).
+The JobKeeper wage subsidy was extended for an additional six months from 28 September 2020 through to 28 March 2021, but with a lower two-tier payment structure and a requirement for employers to retest eligibility based on actual decline in turnover.
+The two-tier payments are categorised as follows:

 - Cash flow boost to provide amounts of at least AUD 20,000 and up to AUD 100,000 (by way of credit against other business taxes) for businesses that have aggregated turnover of less than AUD 50 million and that have employees.
-The payments are only available to active eligible employers established prior to 12 March 2020 and are to be delivered, subject to meeting relevant requirements, during the period from April to October 2020.
+The payments were only available to active eligible employers established prior to 12 March 2020 and were generally delivered, subject to meeting relevant requirements, during the period from April to October 2020.

-- Wage subsidy for trainees and apprentices provides a further cash flow boost for small businesses employing fewer than 20 full-time employees who retain an apprentice or trainee who was in training as at 1 March 2020.
-Broadly, the wages subsidy for eligible employers is calculated at 50% of the apprentice’s or trainee’s wage paid during the nine months from 1 January 2020 to 30 September 2020, up to a maximum of AUD 21,000 per eligible apprentice or trainee (AUD 7,000 per quarter).
+- Wage subsidy for trainees and apprentices provides a further cash flow boost for certain businesses who retain an apprentice or trainee during 2020 or engage an apprentice between 5 October 2020 and 30 September 2021.
+Broadly, the wages subsidy for eligible employers is calculated at 50% of the apprentice’s or trainee’s wage paid, up to a maximum of AUD 7,000 per quarter per eligible apprentice or trainee.